In Total Trust, the camera becomes a tool of both oppression and resistance for three activists fighting China’s authoritarian regime.

 With an unflinching viewpoint backed by a foreboding synth-driven score, there’s no getting around the fact that Total Trust makes for difficult viewing.
 Those looking for hope amid the darkness will cling onto the brief moments of levity, normally provided by the innocent children caught up in all this, but they are few and far between.
 This powerful documentary presents a bleak portrait of an Orwellian state in the truest sense, posing some interesting questions around visual culture and the nature of documentary to boot.
 You won’t be able to look at the cold, uncaring circle of a camera’s eye the same way again.

-Total Trust had its UK premiere at the Sheffield DocFest on June 15-18, 2023.
+Total Trust had its UK premiere at the Sheffield DocFest on June 15-18, 2023 and will be released in US theaters on December 8.